-The next installment of James W. Hall’s Thorn Series is available December 3, 2013.
+Don’t miss the latest installment of James W. Hall’s Thorn Series

 The New York Times Book Review calls Edgar Award–winner James W. Hall a “master of suspense” and this new high-stakes thriller Going Dark shows why as Thorn embarks on a mission to save his newfound son.